Alex transcends the Balkans for a bottle of perfume

 Is l’amour de soi a “proper” way to express oneself in the Balkans?

-The aim of this visual study is to showcase third-wave feminist stances from the Balkan region, while trying to pinpoint their vraisemblance as opposed to zeitgeist mimicry.
-As an Eastern European “Xennial”, I have lived through several sociopolitical appropriations in my part of the world, most of them clashing thunderously against traditionalism.
-Feminism was more of a guerrilla-aspiration in the Balkans within the past three decades, with urban pockets of casual victories; sometimes, it was just a mass-media glossy trend; some other times, it was reactionary posturing.
-As a male visual artist, I’ve decided to visually listen.
+This series aims to showcase third-wave feminist stances from the Balkan region, while trying to pinpoint their vraisemblance as opposed to their alleged zeitgeist mimicry.
+As an Eastern European “Xennial”, I have lived through several sociopolitical appropriations, most of them clashing thunderously against traditionalism.
+Feminism was more of a guerrilla-aspiration in the Balkans within the past three decades, with urban pockets of casual victories; sometimes, it was just a mass-media glossy trend; most of the times, it was expediently whitewashed by reactionary posturing.
+I’ve tried to capture on film what I have visually heard, notwithstanding my unapologetic male gaze.